livingdocsIO/documentation/content/reference/webhooks/_index.md

       secret: 'a-secret-token-to-sign-the-request',
       // Enable webhook
       active: true,
+      // Expose name and email for user actors
+      exposeUserActor: true,
       // The webhook is triggered only for the specified events when both
       // the conditions and change filters are met
       events: [